alannatodd/davis_epi_raspi/guides/setup_from_scratch.md

 -	Power strip(s)
 -	Extension cord(s)
 -	Hotspot-enabled smartphone
--	Small folding table or tv-dinner stand to put the monitor + keyboard + mouse on in the field
+-	Recommended: Small folding table or tv-dinner stand to put the monitor + keyboard + mouse on in the field

 ## Setup
 ### From Scratch